 At least, we were out of the canyon.

-The hitchhike home was fairly efficient.
-But like all hitchhikes, you meet some interesting characters.
+The hitchhike home was absurd as usual as meet some interesting characters.
 Within half an hour or so, after coming out of the canyon and the small parking lot — standing up on the side of the road — we saw maybe three cars go by before one picked us up.

 It was an old dude.
 Apparently, a photographer, driving an early 80’s Sedan filled with junk and cigarette butts in the back.
 But, we didn’t care.
 He’s going somewhere.
 But like what always happens or like seems to happen, he started to get a little bit weird — a little bit creepy.